cardboard-iguana/cardboard-iguana.com/log/2021-09-11-context-setting.md

 While my current title is "IT Director", I'm actually the head of the IT & *Security* team.
 And while I spend most of my time on the "IT" side of things, it's the "security" side that's come to interest me more and more over the last 5 years.
 Eventually I decided that I wanted to focus more on that aspect of things and began making plans to move on from my current job.

-But there's a problem...
-I've never taken a computer science course or studied any of the aspects of IT security.
+But there's a problem… I've never taken a computer science course or studied any of the aspects of IT security.
 Everything I know about *both* security and IT I've picked up on my own as needed.
 This makes my knowledge "spiky": Sometimes I know a lot about a particular topic.
 And sometimes my knowledge of the basics is woefully inadequate.

 So it's time to remedy that.